ysfchn/dymo-bluetooth/README.md

 * Width of the image.
 This value consists of 4 bytes, in little-endian.
 Since the label is printed horizontally, it might be changed based on your input image, so continue reading about image format.

 * Height of the image.
 This value consists of 4 bytes, in little-endian.
-Since labels can only contain 32 pixels from top to the bottom, simply use 32 as a height, so in hexadecimal, that would be: `20 00 00 00`
+Since label height is in 30 pixels (from top to the bottom), that would take up 4 byte space, so in hexadecimal, that would be: `20 00 00 00` (4 * 8 = 32)

 * Image data, see ["Image format"](#image-format).

 ```
-# Printer have fixed 32 pixel size
 HEIGHT[4] = 20 00 00 00

 PRINT_DATA[variable] = DIRECTIVE[2] + 01 02 + WIDTH[4] + HEIGHT[4] + IMAGE_DATA[4 * WIDTH]